zabokaa/goodFood/README.md

 - As a user, I want to interact with a menu so that I can easily choose the operation I want to perform.

 - As a user, I want to see validation messages when I enter invalid input so that I can correct my mistakes and learn how to use the application correctly.

+- As a user, I want the input for food type to be case-insensitive, so I don't have to worry about the capitalization of my entries.

 - As a user, I want to see a table of search results so that I can easily understand and review the data.